How To Feed A Loon

 • 10 oz water chestnuts drained, roughly chopped

-• 1 tbsp sesame seeds for garnish, optional
+• 1 tablespoon sesame seeds for garnish, optional

-• 2 tbsp scallions sliced, for garnish, optional
+• 2 tablespoon scallions sliced, for garnish, optional

 Instructions